adiwg/mdBook/mdtranslator/architecture/configureFiles.md

 ### Rake

-__rakefile__ controls which tests are run from the terminal with the "rake" command.
+__Rakefile__ controls which tests are run from the terminal with the "rake" command.
 Notice each reader and writer is listed on a separate line so one or more can be easily isolated during frequent testing periods or when changes are made to the mdJson schema which effect multiple readers and writers.

 ````ruby